sissaschool/xmlschema/README.rst

 * Remote attacks protection by default using an XMLParser that forbids entities

 .. note::
-    Currently the support of XSD 1.1 is in prerelease, so the default class is still the XSD 1.0 validator.
-In version 1.1 of the package the default validator will be changed to XSD 1.1, a version that will also removes support for Python 2.7.
+    Currently the XSD 1.1 validator is provided by class :class:`XMLSchema11` and the default :class:`XMLSchema` class is still linked the XSD 1.0 validator, the class :class:`XMLSchema10`.
+From version 1.1 of the package the default validator will be linked to the XSD 1.1 validator, a version that will also removes support for Python 2.7.

 Installation